This vegan caramelized onion aioli is bursting with flavor! It’s the perfect sauce or dip and an ideal complement to any fall recipe.

 - 2 teaspoons lemon juice (so you will have a total of 3 teaspoons juice including what is used above)

 - ½ teaspoon sea salt (adjust as preferred)

 In a medium pan over low heat, sauté onions and sage with the veggie broth and maple syrup.

 Make sure to keep the heat low and be patient for the onions to caramelize.
 It takes time but if you turn up the heat you will burn them without getting the true caramelized taste.

 - You may need to add another splash of veggie broth if they get too dry and sticky before they are ready.
 You will know they are done when they are very limp, browned but not burned and they become sticky.
 Once done, let cool.

-- Once the onion mixture is cool, place in a blender or food processor along with the lemon juice and mayo (or tofu or cashews) and blend until mixed but still slightly chunky.
+Once the onion mixture is cool, place in a blender or food processor along with the lemon juice and mayo and blend until mixed but still slightly chunky.

-- You can also sub silken tofu for the mayo or use 1 cup soaked cashews for a nut base.
+- You can also sub silken tofu for the mayo or follow the instructions for the oil-free cashew base.

 - If you are not using a high speed blender you can either soak the cashews overnight, boil them for 30 minutes or grind them into a fine powder using a coffee grinder.

 - Nutrition facts are for the cashew base version.